samstokes/samstokes.github.io/source/_posts/2014-05-01-what-programming-is-like.markdown

 ## Why we do it

-Programming is like building structures out of Lego, but I never run out of Lego bricks, and if there's no brick that does exactly what I need, I can *make* that brick.
+Programming is like building structures out of Lego, but I never run out of Lego bricks, and if there's no brick with the exact shape that I need, I can *make* that brick.
 I can take the structures I build and use them *as* bricks to build bigger, more ambitious structures.
-I can offer my structures to millions of people to play with, in any part of the world.
+I can build tools out of bricks to help me build quicker.
+If I build a model city, or a crane for building model cities, I can offer them to millions of people to download and play with, in any part of the world.

 Fred Brooks wrote in *The Mythical Man-Month*: